lake-wg/authz/draft-selander-lake-authz.md

 The objective of this document is to specify such a protocol which is lightweight over the constrained link by reusing elements of EDHOC {{I-D.ietf-lake-edhoc}} and by shifting message overhead to the non-constrained side of the network.
 See illustration in {{fig-overview}}.

-Note the cardinality of the involved parties, it is expected that the authenticator need to handle a large unspecified number of devices, but for a given device type or manufacturer it is expected that one or a few nodes host enrollment servers.
+Note the cardinality of the involved parties.
+It is expected that the authenticator needs to handle a large unspecified number of devices, but for a given device type or manufacturer it is expected that one or a few nodes host enrollment servers.

 ~~~~~~~~~~~ aasvg